spectrocloud/librarium/docs/docs-content/clusters/edge/edge-configuration/installer-reference.md

 | ------------ | --------------------------------------------------------------------- |
 | `includeTui` | Enable the initial Edge host configuration.
 Default value is `false`. |

-For example, the following configuration enables the Palette TUI:
+For example, the following configuration enables the Palette TUI.

 ```yaml {3}
 stylus: